 Rich sensory information recalling natural spatial hierarchies.

-Natural shapes are full of hierarchies, technically called fractals.
-You can think of a fractal as a never-ending pattern, that repeats itself over and over again in different scales and sizes.
-Think about a big branch that splits into smaller ones, or a Romanesco cauliflower.
+Natural shapes are full of hierarchies, technically called fractals (opened in a new window/tab).
+A fractal can be thought of as a never-ending pattern, that repeats itself over and over again in different scales and sizes.

 Leaf patterns, wood grain, corals, snowflakes are just some examples of fractal patterns in nature.
-And there are endless ways to incorporate them in interiors, from wall finishes to smaller accessories.
+And there are endless ways of incorporating them in interiors, from wall finishes to smaller accessories.

 When using fractal patterns in interiors and buildings, moderation is key.

 Indeed, it has been proven that a very high fractal dimension (i.e. the same pattern repeated a lot of times) can be perceived as stressful and uncomfortable in an interior.
 A three-step iteration seems to be a good rule of thumb to end up with a pleasant biophilic design.

 Keep exploring biophilic design through its other patterns:

 Or take a look at my Biophilic Design Guide for a recap of all 14 patterns of biophilic design + links to more in-depth articles.